anthonylangsworth/EDMFAT/doc/releasing.md

 ## Prerequisites

 1. Download the latest version of the [WiX Toolset](https://wixtoolset.org/releases/) using `dotnet tool install --global wix`.
-2. Install the WiX UI extension using `wix extension add -g WixToolset.UI.wixext/4.0.4`.
+2. Install the WiX UI extension using `wix extension add -g WixToolset.UI.wixext`.
+You may need to accept the EULA using `wix eula accept wix7` first.
 4. (Optional) Have `signtool.exe` in the PATH and the correct digital certificate in an accessible certificate store.

 ## Process